 But it’s a good idea to get in the habit of checking every product’s ingredient list, regardless of the claims made on its packaging.
 (Beware of products marketed as “wheat-free” — that’s not the same as gluten-free.)
 And don’t be afraid to ask store managers or staff if a particular item is gluten-free.

 An important caveat when grocery shopping: Gluten-free doesn’t equal healthy.

 Processed gluten-free foods like breads and sweets can still be high in fat, sugar and sodium, and low in fiber.

 Follow these tips to make the healthiest choices at the grocery store:

 The best way to avoid gluten when you’re eating out is to prepare ahead of time.
 Start by calling the restaurant you plan to visit to see if they’re able to safely prepare your food without gluten and without risk of cross-contamination.

 Then, check out the menu online and make a mental note of dishes that sound good to you.

-You might say: “I have celiac disease, so I can’t eat foods that contain or that have come in contact with wheat, barley, rye or oats (unless oats are certified gluten-free) or else I will get very sick.”
+You might say: “I have celiac disease, so I can’t eat foods that contain or that have come in contact with wheat, barley, rye or oats (unless oats are certified gluten-free) or else I’ll get very sick.”

-They may offer you a gluten-free menu, or suggest items that can be prepared gluten free.
+They may offer you a gluten-free menu or suggest items that can be prepared gluten-free.
 Don’t be afraid to ask questions.
 Even a little bit of gluten contamination could make you sick, so it’s best to be safe rather than sorry.